Megadeth Amp Settings – Sound Just Like Dave Mustaine!

 He hasn’t exclusively used Marshall amps, however.
 He actually teamed up with Line 6 to build a signature model.

 This amp never made it passed the prototype stage, unfortunately.
 The Line 6 Spider V is in production, though, and a really good modeling amp.
+A great (and arguably even more potent) alternative would be the Boss Katana MkII.

 Another great modeling amp is the Marshall CODE 50.
 Mustaine uses a CODE 25 for backstage practice, but the CODE 50 is powerful enough for gigs as well.